 Patrick, a computer technician, is a dedicated writer who wishes to make the world better by informing individuals who seek more knowledge.

-The term CMOS is an acronym for Complementary Metal Oxide Semiconductor.
+The term CMOS is an acronym for Complimentary Metal Oxide Semiconductor.
 The CMOS battery is a coin-sized lithium battery responsible for powering the CMOS RAM.
-The CMOS RAM stores the basic PCs hardware configurations for instance:-
+The CMOS RAM stores the basic PCs hardware configurations for instance:

-2. BIOS settings like CPU type, speed, RAM size, and type, Plug and play information among others.
+- BIOS settings like CPU type, speed, RAM size, and type, plug and play information among others.

 Since the CMOS RAM is volatile (will lose all data once powers go off, as all RAMS do) it must be powered.
 That is why your PC be it a desktop or laptop requires a CMOS battery.
 Most desktop computers utilize a coin-sized 3 volts lithium battery.

 When to Change the CMOS Battery